reimertz/push/README.md

 ---

-`push index.html` will inline all online dependencies of 'index.html', deploy it anonymously on GitHub and finally generate a short URL.
+`push index.html` will inline all assets and online dependencies of 'index.html', deploy it anonymously on GitHub and finally generate a short URL.
 Pretty neat!

 ## Install push